Viatris Inc. (VTRS) Stock: What the Analysts are Saying

 VTRS) stock’s latest price update

-Viatris Inc. (NASDAQ: VTRS)’s stock price has gone rise by 0.22 in comparison to its previous close of 9.12, however, the company has experienced a 0.44% increase in its stock price over the last five trading days.
-Barron’s reported on 11/17/21 that Viatris’s CEO Sees a Unique Drug Business.
-The Stock Fell in Its First Year.
+Viatris Inc. (NASDAQ: VTRS) has experienced a rise in its stock price by 2.88 compared to its previous closing price of 9.02.
+However, the company has seen a fall of -0.54% in its stock price over the last five trading days.

 VTRS’s Market Performance